tektronix/tm_devices/docs/advanced/signal_generators.md

 #### AWG5200

-The AWG5200 series instruments are signal generators focused on waveform generation which operate on Windows 10.
+The AWG5200 series instruments are signal generators focused on waveform generation which operate on Windows.
-They accept communication through {term}`USB`, {term}`TCPIP` and {term}`GPIB` interfaces.
+They accept communication through {term}`USB`, {term}`TCPIP`, and {term}`GPIB` interfaces.

+The AWG52000 has its
+own class representation, corresponding to {py:obj}`AWG5200 <tm_devices.drivers.pi.signal_generators.awgs.awg5200.AWG5200>`.

 `set_output_signal_path()` is uniquely defined within the AWG5200 as it has special output signal paths.